-External ESG data forms an input, rather than dictating what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be.
+External ESG data forms an input, rather than dictating whether the issuer/security qualifies for the sustainability themes, or what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be.
 Access to some of the external ESG data and insights incur of fee, whilst others are open-source and so available at no cost.
 The timeliness of the ESG data update also varies between the different sources.